profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-3.md

 Click `Create`

-# STAGE 3B - Create RDS Instance
+# Phase 3B - Create RDS Instance

 In this sub stage of the demo, you are going to provision an RDS instance using the subnet group to control placement within the VPC.
 Normally you would use multi-az for production, to keep costs low, for now you should use a single AZ as per the instructions below.